rjmazurik/AWS/README.md

-**Collection of CloudFormation IaC Modules for personal experimenting / development**
+**This is my collection of CloudFormation IaC Modules for personal experimenting / development**